aiyyer/MEA217/_modules/module-03.md

 : [More on Exploratory Data Analysis](../assets/files/MEA_217-Lecture_oct30)
 - **In class activity assignment 12 due**{: .label .label-red }: Please upload your file on moodle

+Nov 4
+- Review code fron last week
+- Work on data for project and initial plan and code development.
+Upload your plan to moodle.
+In yor plan, describe the data you will use and the initial analysis you will perform.
+I will assign additional analysis after that.
+- **In class activity assignment 13 (project data and analysis info) due**{: .label .label-red }: Please upload your file on moodle